-Nebraska’s tallgrass prairies are some of our greatest natural treasures, but unfortunately much of our prairie land been lost to development and progress.
+Nebraska’s tallgrass prairies are some of our greatest natural treasures, but unfortunately, much of our prairie land has been lost to development and progress.
 There is one preserved virgin tract, however, that’s located in pretty much the last place you’d expect in the whole state, and it’s so underrated that most people don’t even know it exists.

 In the video below, watch UNL Professor Dave Wedin describe why preserving plants in Nine-Mile Prairie is so important.